- Education Studies achieved 100% overall satisfaction as rated by final year undergraduate students in the 2017 National Student Survey

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

-In student's second and third year of study, some Education Studies optional modules may require students to purchase one 'set' text per year.
+In student's second and third year of study, some optional modules may require students to purchase one 'set' text per year.
 Cost £15 per text.

-There are some optional field trips to educational sites in some Education Studies modules during students third year of study.
+There are some optional field trips to educational sites for Education Studies students in their third year of study.
 There is one optional module which includes visits to museum sites as part of the curriculum.
 Students will be responsible for paying their own travel and expenses.
-Cost £35 - £70 per trip
+Cost £35 - £70 per trip.

 Books and other reading materials are very important to the Education Studies programme.
 In the students second year of study, students will be required to purchase core texts for two mandatory modules.
-These books can be purchased at a considerably reduced rate second hand.
-Cost £100 in total maximum.
+Cost £100.

 Students will be required to cover the cost of printing hard copies of assignments for submission.
 Cost £65 per year.

 In the final year of study, students will be required to print and bind two copies of their dissertation.
-The exact cost of printing and binding will depend on the content of the individual dissertation.
-Cost £20.
+Cost £15 approx.

 SCHOLARSHIPS, BURSARIES AND AWARDS